 Figure 7.
-Bald eagle territory on San Clemente Island, CA in 2018.
+Bald Canyon eagle territory on San Clemente Island.
+CA in 2019.

 Bald Canyon Territory.
 We placed a camera on the Bald Canyon nest (Fig. 7) in the fall of 2015 for remote monitoring because the Navy restricts access to the nesting area throughout most of the year.
 We were unable to verify the identity of the male this season, but we believe he was K-76, hatched at the Twin Rocks nest in 2007.
 The female was A-32, who was collected from a nest near Juneau, AK in 2004 and released from the North hacking tower on Santa Cruz.
-The birds laid their first egg on 7 March and a second egg on 10 March.
-The first chick hatched on 12 April and a second chick hatched on 14 April.
-We entered the nest on 31 May to equip the birds with leg bands and to collect blood samples for contaminant analyses (Table 1, Fig. 8).
-On 4 June, the camera showed one of the nestlings had fallen out of the nest and was on the ground nearby.
-The next day IWS crew on the island returned the uninjured eaglet to the nest.
-On 9 June, the other chick died in the nest of unknown causes and we did not return to collect the carcass.
-The remaining eagle fledged on 17 July.
+The birds laid their first egg on 12 March and a second egg on 15 March.
+The first chick hatched on 17 April and a second chick hatched on 19 April.
+We entered the nest on 1 June to equip the birds with leg bands (Table 1, Fig. 8).

 Figure 8.
-The Bald Canyon chicks after banding on San Clemente Island, CA 2018.
+The Bald Canyon chicks at banding on San Clemente Island, CA in 2019.